-There are no direct flights from North America, or elsewhere around the world to Corn Island, however, that will be happening soon!
-The Big Corn Island airport has recently been upgraded to become an international airport and flights are expected to come directly from Costa Rica to Big Corn Island by late 2018.
+There are no direct flights from North America, or elsewhere around the world directly to Corn Island, however, that could be happening in the future.
+The Big Corn Island airport has been upgraded to become an international airport and flights are expected to come directly from Costa Rica to Big Corn Island at some point.

 Certain times of year have more affordable flight costs.
 Keep an eye on Expedia, Flight Centre, Red Tag, United, and your other favourite airline and vacation website for deals.